scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 The final of the three classes, :code:`Operations`, holds the different *operations* that will act on the simulation state.
 Broadly these consist of 3 categories: updaters, which modify simulation state; analyzers, which observe system state; and tuners, which tune the hyperparameters of other operations for performance.
-Although these classes all existing in version 2.x, these *operations* have undergone a significant API overhaul for version 3.0 to support one of the more far-reaching changes to HOOMD-blue: the deferred initialization model.
+Although updaters and analzyers existed in version 2.x (tuners are a version 3.0 split from updaters), these *operations* have undergone a significant API overhaul for version 3.0 to support one of the more far-reaching changes to HOOMD-blue: the deferred initialization model.

-*Operations* in HOOMD-blue are generally implemented as two classes, a user-facing Python object and an internal C++ object.
+*Operations* in HOOMD-blue are generally implemented as two classes, a user-facing Python object and an internal C++ object which we denote as the *action* of the operation.
 On creation, these C++ objects typically require a :code:`Device` and a C++ :code:`State` in order to, for instance, initialize appropriately sized arrays.
 Unfortunately this requirement restricts the order in which objects may be created since devices and states must always exist.
-This restriction creates potential confusion for users who forget this ordering, and it also limits the composability of modular simulation components by preventing, for instance, the creation of a simple force field without the prior existence of a :code:`Device` and a :code:`State` .
+This restriction creates potential confusion for users who forget this ordering, and it also limits the composability of modular simulation components by preventing, for instance, the creation of a simple force field without the prior existence of a :code:`Device` and a :code:`State`.
 To circumvent these difficulties, the new API has moved to a deferred initialization model in which C++ objects are not created until the corresponding Python objects are *attached* to a :code:`Simulation`, a model we discuss in greater detail below.

 Deferred C++ Initialization